ttkorhonen/e3pages/docs/kb/guide/articles/9_dynamic_kernel_module_support.md

 Call DKMS tool from the system to uninstall the DKMS module specified by the module name and module version

 ### build DKMS kernel module with e3

 Although the `RULES_DKMS_L` rule has be removed from e3 wrapper modules, one still can build a DKMS kernel module with e3 build system.
 The build and install processes are similar as normal DKMS build and install process.
 E3 try to associate the DKMS module and the e3 wrapper module which depends on it together(From this point of view, it might be good to modify the cookie-cutter to let it create a `dkms` directory in e3 wrapper module).

 To build a DKMS module with e3, one need to prepare the kernel module source and a DKMS configure file.
-A typical simple `dkms.conf` file looks like the following:
+A typical simple `dkms.conf` file looks like following:

 ```console
 PACKAGE_NAME="myModuleName"